1 Introduction

 Conversely, the predominance of coldspots in the Tutong and Temburong districts is not surprising, given their distance from key economic centers and limited infrastructure.
 Furthermore, much of the land in both districts are designated as forest conservation areas, limiting the availability of property for sale and further constraining market activity.
 This highlights a key disparity between rural and urban housing markets in Brunei, where remoteness, restricted land use, and limited economic opportunities make these regions less attractive to prospective buyers.

 Sporadic clustering patterns provide additional insights into the role of transient economic and urban factors.
 Kuala Belait, for instance, given its proximity to major oil and gas operations and its role as an economic hub in the Belait District.
-The sporadic clustering of high house prices could reflect localized demand tied to the fluctuating fortunes of the oil industry.
-Unlike Seria and Liang, which exhibit no clear patterns, Kuala Belait’s position as a center for commercial and administrative activities in the district may attract intermittent demand for higher-value housing.
-This could be influenced by transient factors, such as the relocation of oil industry personnel or localized economic booms, contributing to its sporadic hotspot classification.
+The sporadic clustering of high house prices could reflect localised demand tied to the fluctuating fortunes of the oil industry.
+Unlike Seria and Liang, which exhibit no clear patterns, Kuala Belait’s position as a centre for commercial and administrative activities in the district may attract intermittent demand for higher-value housing.
+This could be influenced by transient factors, such as the relocation of oil industry personnel or localised economic booms, contributing to its sporadic hotspot classification.

 The lack of patterns in Seria and Liang, despite their industrial significance, may suggest that housing demand in these areas is more evenly distributed or constrained by national housing schemes in the vicinity.
 While this is an interesting theory, it does not hold true everywhere.
 For instance, Gadong A, primarily composing of national housing schemes, in fact show sporadic hotspot clustering (albeit a lowering of house price trend), and Mukims Berakas, Lumapas, Mata-Mata all containing natikonal housing schemes, provide evidence to the contrary.